You most likely know that hostas do very well growing in partial shade, and different species and cultivars thrive in USDA hardiness zones 3 to 9 .

 Therefore, it’s possible to grow hostas under trees, as I’ve found out over the years.
 The trees and hostas can compete for water, but this is a relatively easy fix.
 The trees provide shade to prevent your hostas from getting too much sun.

-If you’re like me, you have trees all over your yard, and this used to be a problem when it came to trying to find plants that grow well shaded by them.
-I wondered how to plant hostas under trees years ago, so I started to do a little digging.
+If you’re like me, you have trees all over your yard, and this used to be a problem with trying to find plants that grow well shaded by them.
+I wondered how to plant hostas under trees years ago, so I did a little digging (book digging).

 - Why Plant Hostas Under Trees

-- Planting Hostas Under Trees with Different Tree Species
+- Notes About Planting Hostas Under Specific Trees

 - Closing Thoughts